sjentsch/lsjDocs/_pages/Ch14_ANOVA2_04.rst

 Homogeneity of variance
 ~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned in Section `Checking the homogeneity of variance assumption
+As mentioned in section :doc:`Checking the homogeneity of variance assumption
-<Ch13_ANOVA_06.html#checking-the-homogeneity-of-variance-assumption>`__, it’s a
-good idea to visually inspect a plot of the standard deviations compared across
+<Ch13_ANOVA_06>`, it’s a good idea to visually inspect a plot of the standard
-different groups / categories, and also see if the Levene test is consistent
+deviations compared across different groups / categories, and also see if the
-with the visual inspection.
-The theory behind the Levene test was discussed in
+Levene test is consistent with the visual inspection.
+The theory behind the
-that section, so I won’t discuss it again.
-This test expects that you have a
+Levene test was discussed in that section, so I won’t discuss it again.
+This
-saturated model (i.e., including all of the relevant terms), because the test
+test expects that you have a saturated model (i.e., including all of the
-is primarily concerned with the within-group variance, and it doesn’t really
+relevant terms), because the test is primarily concerned with the within-group
-make a lot of sense to calculate this any way other than with respect to the
+variance, and it doesn’t really make a lot of sense to calculate this any way
-full model.
-The Levene test can be specified under the ANOVA ``Assumption
+other than with respect to the full model.
+The Levene test can be specified
-Checks`` → ``Homogeneity Tests`` option in jamovi, with the result shown as in
+under the ANOVA ``Assumption Checks`` → ``Homogeneity Tests`` option in jamovi,
-:numref:`fig-factorialanova5`.
-The fact that the Levene test is non-significant
+with the result shown as in :numref:`fig-factorialanova5`.
+The fact that the
-means that, providing it is consistent with a visual inspection of the plot of
+Levene test is non-significant means that, providing it is consistent with a
-standard deviations, we can safely assume that the homogeneity of variance
+visual inspection of the plot of standard deviations, we can safely assume that
-assumption is not violated.
+the homogeneity of variance assumption is not violated.

 .. ----------------------------------------------------------------------------